FREE SHIPPING ON ORDERS OVER $50

 There is no maximum for how much vitamin K you can take because vitamin K generally does not reach a level of toxicity.
 However, anything can become dangerous if you take too much.
 Vitamin K can interact with many common drugs such as blood thinners, anticonvulsants, some drugs used to control cholesterol, and weight-loss drugs.

 Blood thinners like warfarin are used to reduce the risk of developing dangerous blood clots.
-They reduce the ability of vitamin k to help blood clotting.
+They reduce the ability of vitamin K to help blood clotting.
 If you take vitamin K supplements while taking drugs like warfarin you may reduce the effectiveness of the blood thinner.
 People who take drugs designed to lower cholesterol may be at risk of vitamin K deficiency.
 These drugs inhibit the absorption of dietary fat, and dietary fat is necessary for the absorption of vitamin K.

 Vitamin K can interact with anticonvulsant drugs.
 If you are taking anticonvulsant drugs during pregnancy or while breastfeeding you can risk a vitamin K deficiency in a fetus or newborn.
 Make sure you check with your physician if you take drugs such as phenytoin or dilantin.